Andover Canal: Maps, Dimensions and Distances

 Notes on the heights given by Bradshaw

 The heights quoted by Bradshaw were said to be based on a level 6ft 10in (2.08m) below the Old Dock Sill in Liverpool Docks which Bradshaw states is "low water at Liverpool".
 This not the same as the Liverpool datum measured by Ordnance Survey in 1844 which represented Mean Sea Level.
 Modern Ordnance Survey heights are related to Mean Sea Level measured at Newlyn, Cornwall between 1915-21.
 The level of the Old Dock Sill is 4ft 6.5in (1.38m) below Newlyn datum.
-Bradshaw’s heights given above appear to be very approximately 8 feet (2.4m) higher than levels based on Newlyn datum.
+This means that Bradshaw’s height figures should be 11ft 4.5in (3.46m) greater than those based on Newlyn.

 It should also be borne in mind that early 19th century surveying equipment / technology was not up to the task of accurately transferring a level from Liverpool to Redbridge.
 It is likely that the figures given by Bradshaw were derived from a local measurement or estimation of low water level and assumed that such a height would be the same as that at Liverpool.
 It was only confirmed in the early 20th century that mean sea level was not constant around the coast of Britain.
-However, these levels are listed above as height differences between adjacent locks are likely to have been reasonably accurate.